access-company/antikythera/STYLE_GUIDE.md

 ## Do not abuse `import`

-`import`ing a module will allow you to use its function without `SomeModule.` prefix.
+`import`ing a module will allow you to use its functions without `SomeModule.` prefix.
 However it SHOULD NOT be abused because it can lead to name conflicts.

 - Use only when you are absolutely sure it is safe and useful there.
-- Limit its target with `:only` option.
+- Limit its targets with `:only` option.
-- Consider limiting its scope by placing it inside specific scope.
+- Consider limiting its scope by placing it inside a specific scope.

 ## Function calling syntax